-Shapes can often be combined to create more complex shapes -- for instance you can place circles of various sizes one on top of the other to create something that looks like a target.
+Shapes can often be combined to create more complex shapes.
+For instance, you can place circles of various sizes one on top of the other to create something that looks like a target diagram.
 Similarly you can create seemingly complicated arrangements of shapes quite easily to create something that illustrates a concept or idea so much better than just bulleted text.
-To create any such graphic content, you need to start by inserting common shapes -- fortunately PowerPoint makes it easy to do so.
-To insert a Shape on your PowerPoint slide follow these steps:
+To create any such graphic content, you need to start by inserting common shapes.
+Fortunately, PowerPoint makes it easy to do so.
+To insert a Shape on your PowerPoint slide, follow these steps:

 Figure 1: Slide with Blank layout

 - Access the Insert tab (or the Home tab) on the Ribbon and click the bottom part of the Shapes button to bring up the Shapes gallery, as shown in the Figure 2.

 - As shown in Figure 2 above, PowerPoint provides several categories of Shapes such as Rectangles, Lines, Basic Shapes, Block Arrows, Stars and Banners, Callouts, etc.

 - Based on your requirement, choose any Shape by clicking on it.
 Thereafter use any of these two options to place a Shape on your slide: